RESEARCH GROUP MEMBERS

 PRIZES AND AWARDS

-2016 - Finalist - Royal Society of Biology Higher Education Bioscience Teacher of the Year Award (Dr Kevin Coward).
+2016 - Finalist - Royal Society of Biology Higher Education Bioscience Teacher of the Year Award (Kevin Coward).
 For an outstanding national contribution to higher education in the biosciences.

 2014 - University Teaching Excellence Award.
 For innovative use of information technology in teaching and learning.
-Awarded to Dr Kevin Coward, Mrs Celine Jones and Dr Natalia Barkalina.
+Awarded to Kevin Coward, Celine Jones and Natalia Barkalina.

 2014 - OxTALENT Award (Teaching & Learning Enhanced with New Technology).
-Awarded to Dr Kevin Coward, Mrs Celine Jones, and Dr Natalia Barkalina for the design of an interactive video-enhanced poster using whiteboard technology.
+Awarded to Kevin Coward, Celine Jones, and Natalia Barkalina for the design of an interactive video-enhanced poster using whiteboard technology.

 2013 - University Teaching Excellence Award.
 For innovative use of information technology in teaching and learning.
-Awarded to Dr Kevin Coward and Mrs Celine Jones.
+Awarded to Kevin Coward and Celine Jones.

 2013 - OxTALENT Award (Teaching & Learning Enhanced with New Technology).
-Awarded to Dr Kevin Coward and Mrs Celine Jones for innovative use of interactive whiteboard technology in the classroom.
+Awarded to Kevin Coward and Celine Jones for innovative use of interactive whiteboard technology in the classroom.

 2015 - Winner, Society for Reproduction and Fertility (SRF) Stewart Rhind Science Writing Prize.
 Miss Ho-Yi Tang (Clinical Medical Student) for an essay discussing new techniques for mitochondrial transfer.